Amaya

 I was raised in Tampa, FL

-I currently live in Brooklyn, NY
+I currently live and work in Brooklyn, NY

 I love to read